ASPP/pelita/template/README.md

     next_pos = bot.position
     return next_pos, state
 ```
 As seen above, your implementation consists of a team name (the `TEAM_NAME` string) and a function `move`, which given a bot and a state returns the next position for current bot and a state.
-In the [Full API Description](#full-api-description) section you'll find all the details.
+Don't panic right now, in the [Full API Description](#full-api-description) section you'll find all the details.

 ## Content of this repository
 In this repository you will find several demo implementations (all files named `demoXX_XXX.py`), that you can use as a starting point for your own implementations.
 There is also an example `utils.py` module and a series of unit tests for the demo implementations (all files named `test_demoXX_XXX.py`).
-You can run the tests with `pytest` by typing:
+You can run the tests within a clone of this repo with `pytest` by typing:
 ```bash
 $ python3 -m pytest
 ```